wilfriedE/LearnIt/README.md

 FIRSTMastery
 ============

-A centralized training resource for all FIRST Robotics team.
+A centralized training resource for the [FIRST](http://www.usfirst.org/) Robotics community.

 FIRSTMastery is built on top of gae-init.